Manifestation or Just Images? - Featured Image

 I made an image board in 2017.

 I was taking architecture tech courses.
-Surrounded by images all day—floor plans, elevations, material samples.
+Surrounded by images all day — floor plans, elevations, material samples.
 Everything visual.

 we had a project where we were asked to collect images that made us feel something.
-Not sure what.
-Just things that pulled at us.

-so I saved them.
-Put them in a folder.
-Looked at them from time to time.
+so I saved them. put them in a folder. looked at them from time to time.

 Didn't call it manifestation.
 Didn't call it anything.
-Just... a collection of things i liked.
+Just.. a collection of things i liked.

 everyone knows how to do this: